Scientific: Senna artemisioides subsp. filifolia (formerly Cassia nemophila)

 USDA 9-11

-Landscape Use: Informal hedge, background, screen, accent
+Landscape Use: Informal hedge, background, screen, brief early spring flowering accent.

-Flowers & fruits: Lemon yellow pea flowers in late winter to early spring at same time as Senna artemisiodes xartemisioides, but not fragrant, dark brown bean pod fruit in late Spring to Summer are ugly.
+Flowers & Fruits: Lemon yellow pea flowers in late winter to early spring at same time as Senna artemisiodes xartemisioides, but not fragrant, dark brown bean pod fruit in late Spring to Summer are ugly.

-Seasonal color: Yellow in early Spring
+Seasonal Color: Yellow in early spring for about two weeks.

-Temperature: Hardy to 18oF
+Temperature: Hardy to 18oF.

 Light: Full sun